 For example, the congestion level for a Baby Diapers category can be as high as 90% because the products are large.
 That’s not the same for a Stationery category where products are small and so more items on the shelf would mean the shelf appears messy.

 Within the DotActiv software, this is available for reporting purposes, and you can view it in the Gondola’s properties window.
 Your congestion level automatically updates as you add or remove products from your planogram.

 Weekly Movement refers to the number of units a product sold over a week’s period.

 The weekly movement allows you to calculate your days of supply (DOS).
 It’s essential to consider it when attempting to understand the rate of sales and the overall movement of any product within your retail business.

-Days of Supply refer to the number of days a product is on the shelf before replenishment.
+Days of Supply refers to the number of days a product is on the shelf before replenishment would be required.
 You calculate DOS by dividing your capacity by the number of units you sell per day.